 - bladder stones

-- recurrent UTIs
+- recurrent urinary tract infections

-- inability to empty the bladder
+- a complete inability to empty the bladder

-- recurrent blood in the urine
+- recurrent episodes of blood in the urine

-Men who have long-standing history of BPH may develop the following complications:
+People with a long-standing history of BPH may develop the following complications:

 - urinary tract infections